 YouTube will now examine each channel that garners the prerequisite hundred thousand subscribers and decide whether to grant them the new brand of YouTube Creator.

 YouTube will need to see that a channel in question is run by a real figure, artist or public figure and that its name is not similar to other popular YouTube channels ; this is what they call the authenticity test.

 Additionally, a verified channel is one that YouTube sees as complete.

 The channel must appear with a full description, channel icon and boast content that can be active on YouTube.

-2020 is expected to be a tumultuous year for YouTube and its creators.
+2020 has proven to be a tumultuous year for YouTube and its creators.
 With many of its creators flocking to social media to voice their displeasure and overall confusion regarding the implications of these looming changes, YouTube was forced to react.
 Since, there have been a number of amendments made to the more vague clauses within the lengthy guideline.

 Exploring alternatives to the video searching behemoth has suddenly become a more pressing issue.

-Expect businesses, especially those operating within a B2B environment, to begin leaning more heavily on private hosting platforms.
+Expect businesses to begin leaning more heavily on private hosting platforms.
 No longer being beholden to YouTube’s nebulous guidelines, coupled with unique analytical and lead-generating features will likely see a major spike in organizations opting for private vendors.